 4.3 The text is recommended to highlight in italic or bold type.

 4.4 The fragment of the text, on which the author would like to focus attention (for example, acknowledgements), is italicized.

-5.2 Literature references are collated at the end of the main text body, listed in the alphabetical order of appearance.
+5.2 References are collated at the end of the main text body, listed in the alphabetical order of appearance.
 Literature referrals in the text are sequentially numbered in order of first appearance, using square brackets.

 Books: Surnames N. P. Book title.
 City: Publishing house, Year of publishing, ??? p.